 In keeping with the University of California's commitment to accountability, an annual report is presented to the Board of Regents each January on UC's progress toward meeting the goals in the Policy on Sustainable Practices (pdf).

-- Transportation: At least 50 percent of all new fleet vehicles purchased in fiscal year 2017-18 at six campuses were all-electric or hybrids.
-Systemwide, UC provides over 840 electric vehicle charging stations, an increase of 290 stations from the previous year.
+- Transportation: At least 50 percent of all new fleet vehicles purchased in fiscal year 2018-19 at six campuses were all-electric or hybrids.
+At five campuses, the single-occupancy vehicle commute rate goal has been met for students and employees.